 at the harbour, turn right and then next right, away from the harbour.
 The numbers in circles on signs are the junctions of a cycle route network: go toward junction 52.

-pass through a newer section of the village, cross the Juliana bridge, and turn left to Kerkbuurt (church quarter) – follow the signs for ‘Grote Kerk’ / junction 52.
+pass through a newer section of the village, cross the Juliana bridge, and turn left to Kerkbuurt (church quarter).
+Follow the signs for ‘Grote Kerk’ / junction 52, and then cross the Wilhelmina bridge.

-This settlement was founded by monks from the monastery Mariëngaarde in Friesland, around 1235.
+Kerkbuurt is the oldest settlement on Marken, founded by monks from the monastery Mariëngaarde in Friesland, around 1235.
 The monks organised the construction of dikes to protect the island, and built a monastery here, on artificially raised ground.
 In later centuries more of these artificial mounds were added, about 1,5 m above sea level: they are called a ‘terp’ in Friesland.
 The largest cluster of houses is around the harbour (Haven), the others are: Kets, Wittewerf, Grotewerf, Rozenwerf, Moeniswerf, and Kerkbuurt.
 At the terp edges and near the harbour, some houses are built on piles.
 The island terp cluster on Marken, and the local architecture, are unique in Europe.

 cycle back towards the main car-park: further on, the island’s lighthouse is visible (left).
 Also on the left are the other clusters of houses: they give a better impression of the original settlement structure.